RobC30/kickstarter-analysis/README.md

-# kickstarter-analysis
-theatre analysis for Louise
+# An Analysis of Kickstarter Campaigns.